Three Palestinians killed in fresh Gaza-Israel border protests - Journal du Cameroun

 The decision has infuriated Palestinians, who see the annexed eastern half of the holy city as the capital of their future state.

+US President Donald Trump, who tore up decades of policy by recognising Jerusalem as Israel’s capital, said Friday he “may go” to the city for the embassy opening.

-Amnesty International on Friday called for an arms embargo of Israel over the use of live fire.
+The mooted trip came as Amnesty International called for an arms embargo of Israel over the use of live fire.

 “For four weeks the world has watched in horror as Israeli snipers and other soldiers, in full-protective gear and behind the fence, have attacked Palestinian protesters with live ammunition and tear gas,” the human rights organisation said in a statement.